ewanhowell5195/WynemResourcePacks/README.md

   "author": "0123456789"
 }
 ```
-3. Create a pull request showing that you have permission (if required)
+3. Create a pull request, and show that you have permission to add the pack (if required)

 ## JSON format
 - Version